kandalva/SDM_CDM/README.md

 ==================

 pip install numpy pandas
-pip install pre sqlalchemy #for comment feature supported by SQLAlchemy 1.2 (beta at Sep 2017) pip install ibm_db_sa #(optional) for who wants DB2 support.
+pip install sqlalchemy #requires SQLAlchemy 1.2 or later pip install ibm_db_sa #(optional) for who wants DB2 support.

 Place SDM schema definition file on the specified folder(../specs) of the script and run with: